 UNITED STATES ARMY

-212th COAST ARTILLERY REGIMENT (ANTIAIRCRAFT) (MOBILE)
+212th COAST ARTILLERY REGIMENT (ANTIAIRCRAFT) (SEMIMOBILE)

-On the eve of America's entry into the Second World War, the antiaircraft artillery assets of the US Army were part of the Coast Artillery Corps.
-They mostly were organized as two-battalion regiments, though there were a number of separate battalions.
+BATTERY GUIDONS • 1941On the eve of America's entry into the Second World War, the antiaircraft artillery assets of the US Army were part of the Coast Artillery Corps.
+They mostly were organized as two-or three-battalion regiments, though there were a number of separate battalions.
 Those equipped with sufficient motor vehicles to move as a unit were designated (Mobile); those requiring additional vehicles to move as a unit were designated (Semimobile).
-There were also antiaircraft artillery batteries assigned to the fixed harbor defense forces.The mobile and semimobile antiaircraft regiments had two battalions, one with 12 x 3in AA guns and 12 x caliber .50 machine guns in three batteries plus a searchlight battery (15 x searchlight); and one with 12 x 37mm guns in three batteries plus a battery with 12 x caliber .50 machine guns (Mobile) or 16 x 37mm guns in four batteries (Semimobile).
+There were also antiaircraft artillery batteries assigned to the fixed harbor defense forces.The mobile regiments had two battalions, one with 12 x 3in AA guns and 12 x caliber .50 machine guns in three firing batteries plus a searchlight battery (15 x 60in searchlight); and one with 12 x 37mm guns in three batteries plus a battery with 12 x caliber .50 machine guns.
+The semimobile regiments had three battalions, two with 12 x 3in guns and 12 x caliber .50 machine guns in three batteries, plus a searchlight battery with 15 x 60in searchlights; and one with 16 x 37mm guns in four batteries.
 The 3in and 37mm guns were truck towed; the seachlights were transported on trailers.
 Most of the separate battalions were 37mm gun/caliber .50 MG type.
-The 3in and 37mm guns were schedlued to be replaced by the 90mm AA gun and the 40mm Bofors gun respectively.On 7 December 1941, the 212th Coast Artillery Regiment was assigned to the 33rd Coast Artillery Brigade (Antiaircraft) (Mobile), Third Army/Southern Defense Command.
+The 3in and 37mm guns were scheduled to be replaced by the 90mm AA gun and the 40mm Bofors gun respectively.On 7 December 1941, the 212th Coast Artillery Regiment was assigned to the 33rd Coast Artillery Brigade (Antiaircraft) (Semimobile), Third Army/Southern Defense Command.

 REGIMENTAL HEADQUARTERS & HEADQUARTERS BATTERY |